 - Least collectibility: Damaged non-renewable lining; structural damage that renders the pot non-watertight; missing essential accessories; mid- to late-stage damage that can’t be halted or repaired

 Provenance enhances collectibility.
 Copper with a maker’s mark commands a price premium at online marketplaces (to the point where I suspect one seller has counterfeited a simple Gaillard mark in order to increase asking prices for otherwise undistinguished pieces).
 I have really enjoyed researching and showcasing pieces with royal monograms, restaurant or hotel names, and markings from 19th and early 20th century railway operators.
+(Look for posts tagged historical interest.)

 Provenance doesn’t change a piece’s innate physical characteristics, of course, but evokes a sense of history and can make a piece feel unique.
+And for me, that is the emotional heart of collecting.

 I’m going to go out on a limb here and predict that copper that is (at least theoretically) usable for cooking is more likely to retain collectible value than “shelf queens” destined for display only.
-I say this because my concept of collectibility requires appeal to a range of prospective buyers, and I think only a minority of people are in a position to buy copper just to look at it.
+I say this because my concept of collectibility requires appeal to a range of prospective buyers, and I think a minority of people are in a position to buy copper just to look at it.
 I think it’s easier to justify purchasing copper cookware that can return some value in the form of utility.

 - Sized for home cooking for four to six people